duruoli/2023-Alzhermer-data-anlysis/background & data.md

 ## Amyloid[+] indicator:
 - Pittsburgh compound B (PiB): a radioactive chemical to image beta-amyloid plaques in scans (priority, more decisive than CSF)
-- CSF Cerebrospinal fluid: Aβ1–42 levels and the Aβ1–42/Aβ1–40 ratio are markers of amyloid pathology
+- CSF Cerebrospinal fluid: Aβ1–42 levels and the **Aβ1–42/Aβ1–40**(normalized by Aβ1–40) ratio are markers of amyloid pathology
+  - Aβ1–40 doesn't differ between [+] and [-], measure the total Aβ1
+  - normalization decreases the variance(dispersion of distribtuiton)

 ## covariates
 - ε4 allele(/alio/等位基因） of APOE(gene): the strongest genetic risk factor for AD
   - ApoE has 3 major alleles: 2,3,4; ApoE4 is the high-risk indicator of AD
   - Everyone has two alleles of ApoE (one inherited from each parent)
-  - ApoE4 related to slower clearance rate of Abeta => higher risk of AD
+  - ApoE4 related to slower **clearance rate** of Abeta => higher risk of AD
   - Even without ApoE4 can have AD

 - CDR: Clinical Dementia Rating (Clinical evaluation) => classical diagnose method for AD